-- (1) It may be desirable during an investigation to facilitate an examination of a suspect or charged person.
-Depending on the area of the body that needs to be examined, the examination can be classed as a Non-Intimate Procedure or an Intimate Procedure, as defined in the Forensic Procedures Act 2000. - (2) The Forensic Procedures Act 2000 also allows for the taking of samples, photographs and casts or impressions from persons, if required. - (3) The examination must be authorised and carried out in compliance with the provisions of the Forensic Procedures Act 2000 and the member in charge of the investigation should arrange for this to occur. - (4) Forensic Science Service Tasmania (FSST) has created a number of kits for collection of samples from suspects and these have been distributed to Criminal Investigation Branches. - (5) If unsure of the appropriate samples to be taken for scientific examination, Forensic Services should be contacted for advice.
-Forensic Services may consult with FSST if additional advice is required.
+- 1) It may be desirable during an investigation to facilitate an examination of a suspect or charged person.
+Depending on the area of the body that needs to be examined, the examination can be classed as a Non-Intimate Procedure or an Intimate Procedure, as defined in the Forensic Procedures Act 2000.
+An application should be made under s.14 of the act for intimate forensic procedures. - 2) The Forensic Procedures Act 2000 also allows for the taking of samples, photographs and casts or impressions from persons, if required. - 3) The examination must be authorised and carried out in compliance with the provisions of the Forensic Procedures Act 2000 and the member in charge of the investigation should arrange for this to occur. - 4) EXEMPT PER SECTION 30(1)(e)

-4.4.10.3 CHILD EXPLOITATION MATERIAL
+5) If unsure of the appropriate samples to be taken for scientific examination, Tasmania Police Forensic Services should be contacted for advice.
+Forensic Services may consult with Forensic Science Service Tasmania if additional advice is required.

+4.4.10.8 CHILD SEXUAL ABUSE